• Skip to primary navigation

 Can I freeze my no-peel apple cake?

 Absolutely.
-After baking, cool the cake in it's baking dish then cover the dish tightly with foil or plastic wrap and place it in the freezer.
+After baking, cool the cake in its baking dish then cover the dish tightly with foil or plastic wrap and place it in the freezer.

 Enjoy the cake within three months.